2 Kings 16

 2 Kings 16:5-9Terror and the Call to Assyria

-5Then Rezin king of Syria and Pekah son of Remaliah king of Israel came up to war against Jerusalem: and they besieged Ahaz, but could not overcome him.
+5Then Rezin king of Syria and Pekah son of Remaliah king of Israel came up to Jerusalem to war: and they besieged Ahaz, but could not overcome him.
 6At that time Rezin king of Syria recovered Elath to Syria, and drave the Jews from Elath: and the Syrians came to Elath, and dwelt there unto this day.
-7So Ahaz sent messengers to Tiglath-pileser king of Assyria, saying, I am thy servant and thy son: come up, and save me out of the hand of the king of Syria, and out of the hand of the king of Israel, which rise up against me.
-8And Ahaz took the silver and the gold that was found in the house of the Lord, and in the treasures of the king's house, and sent it for a present to the king of Assyria.
-9And the king of Assyria hearkened unto him: for the king of Assyria went up against Damascus, and took it, and carried the inhabitants thereof captive to Kir, and slew Rezin.
+7So Ahaz sent messengers to Tiglathpileser king of Assyria, saying, I am thy servant and thy son: come up, and save me out of the hand of the king of Syria, and out of the hand of the king of Israel, which rise up against me.
+8And Ahaz took the silver and gold that was found in the house of the LORD, and in the treasures of the king’s house, and sent it for a present to the king of Assyria.
+9And the king of Assyria hearkened unto him: for the king of Assyria went up against Damascus, and took it, and carried the people of it captive to Kir, and slew Rezin.

 Rezin, king of Syria, and Pekah, king of Israel, form an alliance against Judah.
 The two kings lay siege to Jerusalem.
 The text notes that they "besieged Ahaz, but could not overcome him" - the city held.
-But Ahaz, terrified, does not trust in the Lord to deliver him.
-Instead, he reaches for another solution.
-He will call Assyria.
+But Ahaz, terrified, reaches past the Lord and calls Assyria.

 Pekah represents the northern kingdom of Israel, already compromised and soon to fall.
-Ahaz sees the crisis as proof that he needs allies, not that he needs God.
-He does not remember that the Lord is his refuge and strength.
+Ahaz sees the crisis as proof that he needs allies, and forgets entirely that the Lord is his refuge and strength.

 Ahaz empties the treasuries of the temple and the palace to send as tribute to Tiglath-pileser of Assyria.
 He is literally stripping the house of God to buy military protection from a foreign king.
-This is not diplomacy; it is desperation.
-It is also idolatry of a different kind - the worship of power, the belief that security comes from Assyria, not from God.
+This is desperation dressed as diplomacy.
+It is also idolatry of a different kind - the worship of power, the belief that security flows from Assyria's strength.
 And Tiglath-pileser, true to form, accepts the tribute and moves against Damascus.
 The military solution works - for now.

 This moment - Ahaz's fear and his refusal to trust God - is the context for one of the most beautiful passages in Scripture.
 At this very moment, the prophet Isaiah is sent to Ahaz with an offer.
 The Lord will give him a sign.
 Ask what you will, and the Lord will show you His power.
 But Ahaz refuses to ask.
 He refuses to trust.
 And in that refusal, he misses the sign that God is offering him anyway.